Roald Dahl: what the world needs now is ‘zozimus’

 The English language is vast, but there's always room for more – so take a bow, Roald Dahl, who made up these words you'll soon be raring to use.

-It’s always good to have an excuse to celebrate the incredible Roald Dahl, who has written some of the most loved and lauded children’s books ever: Matilda, The Witches, to name but a few.
+You never need an excuse to celebrate the incredible Roald Dahl, who has written some of the most loved and lauded children's books ever: Matilda, The Witches, and Charlie and the Chocolate Factory to name but a few.

 So here are some words that he invented completely, now stored in the Oxford Roald Dahl Dictionary.
 We reckon a few of these should come in handy for everyone...

 A buzzburger is something that doesn't make sense.
 'I is brimful of of buzzburgers', the BFG said.
 'If you listen to everything I am saying you will be getting earache.'

 Cloud-Men were first spotted in James and the Giant Peach.
 They like to cause bad weather for the world below.
 Seems like they've been aiming at the UK a lot...

 A dogswoggler is a very silly so-and-so, who makes no sense at all.
 See The BFG: 'You is only interested in guzzling human beans.'
 'And you is dotty as a dogswoggler!'